MannyAk1703/Rest-API/README.md

 POST /api/courses - Allows a user to create a course which only they will be able to update or delete.
 PUT /api/courses/:id - Allows the user to update any course they created.
 DELETE /api/courses/:id - User can delete any course they created.

+use RESTAPI.postman_collection.json with Postman as test are already configured